< Go back to Minutes menu

 14th November 2016

 Present: Martin Calvert (Chair), Adrian Coltman, Carol Bull, Mervyn Clayton, Trevor & Diane Kitto, Steve Jones-Blackett, Steve Tyndale-Biscoe, Malcolm Robertson, David Miles, Jenny Page, Paul Ellis, Geoff Holden, Bob Wilson.

 2. Minutes of the Meeting Held 17th October 2016

 - The Woodland Trust grant application is ongoing.

-- Joan has given Steve JB a map which shows the ownership of the lake to be Wades Trust but there is still a question over ongoing maintenance and who is responsible.
+- Joan has given Steve JB a map which shows the ownership of the lake to be Wade's Charity but there is still a question over ongoing maintenance and who is responsible.
 Leeds City Council may be looking after it.

 - Steve JB has very kindly taken over looking after the merchandise for the Group from Adam Bull who has been doing it for 12 years.